-Benchmarking in this project gives participating institutions real-time insights about how audience experience and educational impacts change internally over time and in comparison to other insitutions nationally and globally in key benchmarking areas.
+Benchmarking in this initiative gives participating institutions real-time insights about how audience experience and educational impacts change internally over time and in comparison to other institutions nationally and globally in key benchmarking areas.

 These key benchmarking areas have been developed in part based on international guidelines published by zoo and aquarium associations and national regulations.
 Questions are organized by visit-related categories and the project’s key benchmarking areas.

 Understanding your organization’s audience profile is important for targeting audience development initiatives as well as contextualizing survey responses.
 Automated analytics show whether there are systematic demographic patterns in terms of participation or outcomes.

 Each zoo and aquarium should have a ‘thorough understanding’ of their visitor audience and needs of different target groups.